bitblit/Canu/README.md

  -s,--subject <arg>          Sets the subject line of the email -t,--to <arg>               Adds a TO address.
 You must set at least one
-                             TO address, but can add any number -x,--text-body-file <arg>   Path to a file containing the text body of the file.
+                             TO address, but can add any number -u,--subject-file <arg>     Sets the subject line of the email to the contents of the supplied file (given preference over --subject if both are set) -x,--text-body-file <arg>   Path to a file containing the text body of the file.
 You must set at least one of html-body or text-body